vitalbiodiversity/vitalbiodiversity.github.io/get-involved.md

 # Get Involved

 Based on four years of design research, this Design Brief inspires more ecologically responsive data technologies.
-This project is led by dr. Michelle Westerlaken at the MIT Climate and Sustainability Consortium, in collaboration with member companies.
+This project is led by dr. Michelle Westerlaken at the MIT Climate and Sustainability Consortium, and part of this process was done in collaboration with member companies.

 <br>

 A design brief is a short outcome document meant to spark new forms of innovation.
-It is written to inspire designers, project managers, developers, and funders to propose biodiversity data practices that better align to the Kunming-Montreal Global Biodiversity Framework’s vision.
+It is written to inspire designers, project managers, developers, and funders to propose biodiversity data practices that better align with the Kunming-Montreal Global Biodiversity Framework’s vision.

 <br>